SolanaO/Disaster_Response_Texts/README.md

-# disaster_pipe
-Disaster pipeline and web app. proj2_dsnd
+# Disaster pipeline and web app
 ==============================